PicoG/picog.github.io/getting_started.md

 3. Open `PicoG-Lib\Examples\HelloBlink.gcomp\HelloBlink.gcomp`
     1. This is your Web component that will get built into VIA
     2. Click "Build" to build the web project and generate the VIA
-4. In the PicoG Desktop app, click on the Folder icon/button and browse/select the `PicoG-Lib.lvproject` file.
+4. In the PicoG Desktop app (if it's not running already, run it now), click on the Folder icon/button and browse/select the `PicoG-Lib.lvproject` file.
     1. This will cause PicoG Desktop to watch the project for WebVI build outputs
     2. You should see HelloBlink in the list of discovered build outputs
     3. Click on the "Deploy" button to deploy HelloBlink to your RPi Pico board